Skip to content

 Earl of Stirling was a title in the Peerage of Scotland.
 It was created on 14 June 1633 for William Alexander, 1st Viscount of Stirling.
 He was born at Menstrie Castle, near Stirling.

-The title of Lord was an important one to James’ son William even though his father James never pursued the title.
+The title of Lord was important to James’ son William even though his father James never pursued the title.
 The Earl of Stirling title would prove his aristocratic title back to Scotland and let the British know exactly who they were dealing with.
 William’s claim was initially granted by a Scottish court in 1759 at the age of 33.
-The ultimate goal was for young Alexander to re-acquire that his family had previously owned.
-Also, the sponsors were to receive money and land if William was successful.
+The ultimate goal was for young Alexander to re-acquire what his family had previously owned.
+Also, the sponsors would receive money and land if William succeeded.

 PeerWifeEldest sonYounger sonUnmarried daughter